ybracke/transnormer/README.md

 The `[tokenizer]` section holds settings related to tokenization of input and output sequences.
 Specify the `tokenizer` that belongs to the model, the `padding` behavior (see [huggingface reference](https://huggingface.co/docs/transformers/pad_truncation)).
 If you omit `tokenizer`, the program will attempt to use the tokenizer of the checkpoint given under `language_model`.
+You can specify an `input_transliterator` for data preprocessing.
+This option is not implemented for the byte-based models and might be removed in the future.
+You can adjust `min_length_input` and `max_length_input` to filter inputs before traing.

 ##### 5. Language Model Selection <!-- omit in toc -->